Knighthood recognises work of all officers, says Police Scotland chief

 “It’s so amazing to be involved in it all and it’s such a special experience, so I’m really grateful.”

-Fellow curlers Jennifer Dodds and Hailey Duff, plus British curling team head coach David Murdoch, were also collecting their awards on Wednesday.
+Dodds, 31, said it was a “great honour” and added: “Obviously you’ve seen so many people getting awards like this and to be part of it now is an incredible honour and something I’m going to cherish for the rest of my life.”

+Duff, 25, said: “It’s something you’ve always seen people get, that you aspire to, people who you see as celebrities and that have done really inspirational things, and I would have never thought I’d be one of those people who have one … so it’s just amazing.”

-Scottish goalkeeping legend Alan Rough, 71, was made an MBE for services to association football and charity north of the border.
+Scottish goalkeeping great Alan Rough, 71, was made an MBE for services to association football and charity north of the border.

 Speaking after the ceremony, he said: “It’s an absolutely fantastic day, a fantastic occasion.”